ARBUCHELI/BECOME-A-REACT-DEVELOPER-NANODEGREE/README.md

 # BECOME-A-REACT-DEVELOPER-NANODEGREE

-## This repository contains exercises from Become a React Developer Udacity's Nanodegree Program.
+## This repository contains solutions of exercises from Become a React Developer Udacity's Nanodegree Program.

 # REACT FUNDAMENTALS